Mistborn: The Bands of Mourning: Plot summary

 In a flashback, Waxillium Ladrian is spending a year in the Terris Village while he is a teenager.
 Unlike his sister Telsin, he struggles to adapt to their ways, and when he discovers and kills a Terris murderer whom the Terris failed to apprehend, he decides to depart the village.
 Years later, Wax has mostly emotionally recovered from Lessie's death, and is about to marry Steris.
 However, Wayne secretly sabotages the wedding so that it is unfinished.

 A kandra named VenDell makes contact with Wax, seeking help on a mission, but when Wax refuses, VenDell recruits Marasi instead.
 Wax listens in as VenDell explains how another kandra, ReLuur, found evidence of the existence of the Bands of Mourning: the Lord Ruler's arm braces, which may be able to grant anyone the powers of an allomancer and a feruchemist.
 However, ReLuur was attacked by the Set and lost one of his spikes.
 Marasi agrees to hunt the spike, and Wax agrees to tag along when a picture reveals that his sister may be in New Seran, where ReLuur was ambushed.
 VenDell also says that Harmony has been preoccupied with something big lately.

 Wax, Marasi, Wayne, Steris, and MeLaan make their way to New Seran under the guise of a diplomatic mission.
 Tensions have grown between Elendel and the outer cities, with a war possibly imminent.
 Marasi acquires a strange cubic device from bandits after she and Wax foil a train robbery.
 At New Seran, Wax attends a party held by prominent noblewoman Lady Kelesina Shores, after acquiring a strange coin and partially uncovering a conspiracy Kelesina is involved in.
 Kelesina contacts Wax's uncle Edwarn, who has Kelesina killed and frames Wax.
+Wax also discovers that his uncle was not actually present in the room, but speaking to Kelesina through a communication device, hinting at the Set having developed or found their own advanced technology.
 Steris proves useful at the party, both for the infiltration and the subsequent escape.
 Meanwhile, Wayne and Marasi raid a graveyard where they believe the spike to be, but cannot find it.
 They do learn, however, that there is a strange project going on in the nearby town of Dulsing, connected to the Set.